 A full-size non-matching spare tire does not match the other three tires, even if full-sized.
 It cannot be driven indefinitely and should be taken to the nearest repair shop rather than used as a substitute.

 This is because mismatched tires can lead to issues like uneven wear.
-This can put a strain on your suspension, pull your car out of alignment, etc. It also impacts braking, which is both a wear and tear and safety concern.
+This can put a strain on your suspension, pull your car out of alignment, etc. It also impacts braking, which is both a wear and tear and a safety concern.

 Full-Size Temporary Spare Tire